-3. The owners, their assigns, or successors shall file a written agreement document with the Planning Department within one (1) year from the issuance of this variance approval.
-This written agreement shall contain deed language, being covenants, conditions, and restrictions affecting the lots created by the proposed subdivision which are not serviced by a County dedicable roadway and instead utilizing the privately owned alternative roadway.
+3. The owners, their assigns, or successors shall file a written agreement document with the Planning Department within one (1) year from the issuance of tentative subdivision approval.
+This written agreement shall contain deed language, being covenants, conditions, and restrictions affecting the six (6) lots created by the proposed subdivision which are not serviced by a dedicable roadway system.
 The agreement shall specify that if a Homeowners' or Maintenance Association is created for purposes of upkeep of, and required repairs to the roadway improvements, that the owners of the subdivided lots shall participate in said association.

-The agreement shall be duly recorded with the State of Hawai'i Bureau of Conveyances by and at the cost and expense of the owners.
+The agreement shall be duly recorded at the State of Hawai'i Bureau of Conveyances by and at the cost and expense of the owners.
 A copy of the recorded document shall be supplied to the Planning Department for our files.

-In the event that there are any amendments or changes to the subdivision after the agreement is recorded, the applicant shall be responsible for informing the County Planning Department of such amendments or changes so that the agreement can be amended concomitantly.
-Further, the recorded agreement shall be binding upon the owner(s), their successors or assigns and shall be incorporated as an exhibit and made part of each agreement of sale, deed, lease, or similar documents affecting the title of the approved subdivided buildable lots.
+In the event that there are any amendments or changes to the subdivision after the agreement is signed, the applicant shall be responsible for informing the County Planning Department of such amendments or changes so that the agreement can be amended concomitantly.
+Further, the recorded agreement shall be binding upon the owner(s), their successors or assigns and shall be incorporated as an exhibit and made part of each agreement of sale, deed, lease, or similar documents affecting the title of the existing property or approved subdivided lots.

-4. The subdivider and all grantees, successors, and assigns acknowledge that the parcels were created by a variance from the normal subdivision requirements of Hawai'i County, and that there are no longer any special or unusual circumstances applying to the property, and hence, no grounds exist or will exist for another variance from the Subdivision Code to permit further subdivision of the subdivided properties.
+4. The subdivider and all grantees, successors, and assigns acknowledge that the parcels were created by a variance, from the normal subdivision requirements of Hawai'i County, and that there are no longer any special or unusual circumstances applying to the property, and hence, no grounds exist or will exist for another variance, from the Subdivision Code to permit further subdivision of the properties, unless County code compliant roadway system requirements and other requirements of HCC Chapter 23, Subdivisions, are met.

-It is also understood that they will use and maintain the privately owned roadway on their own without any expectation of governmental assistance to maintain the improvements.
+It is also understood that they will use and maintain the privately-owned roadway on their own without any expectation of governmental assistance to maintain the improvements.
 They shall also indemnify and defend the State of Hawai'i or County of Hawai'i from any and all liability arising out of vehicular access to and from the subject properties utilizing the private r-o-w.

-- 5. Upon written demand of the County of Hawai'i, the applicant and/or owners, their assigns, or successors shall agree to participate and pay their fair share percentage of any improvement district adopted for the purpose of roadway improvements serving the proposed lots.
-Should the improvement district require acquisition of any privately owned right-of-ways fronting the lots, such right-of-ways shall be dedicated to the County without cost and the value of the dedication credited to the fair share contribution of the respective lot owner(s). - 6.
-No condominium property regime will be allowed, nor will an 'Ohana Dwelling Unit be permitted or allowed.
-This restriction shall be recorded with each deed recorded at the Bureau of Conveyance and a copy of the deed provided to the Planning Department for our files.
+5. Upon written demand of the County of Hawai'i, the applicant and/or owners, their assigns, or successors shall agree to participate and pay their fair share percentage of any improvement district adopted for the purpose of roadway improvements serving the proposed lots.
+Should the improvement district require acquisition of any privately owned right-of-ways fronting the lots, such right-of-ways shall be dedicated to the County without cost and the value of the dedication credited to the fair share contribution of the respective lot owner(s).